anubarukula12/staticHtmlCssWebpages/README.md

 ---

 # *Description*

-This Static HTML webPage demonstrates the Semantic HTML syntax and structure.
+This Static HTML webPage demonstrates the Semantic HTML syntax and structure with Responsive Layout.

 We can navigate through the links of Home CookingRecipes Moviesummary and Carlistings which display some content and images.